 7. The Tenement Museum

-Love nosing through other peoples’ homes?
+Love nosing through other people’s homes?
 The Tenement Museum in Lower East Side is perfect for you!
-It’s a five-storey tenement building dating from 1863 which has been repurposed as a museum, so that visitors can get a glimpse of life through the decades.
+It’s a five-storey tenement building dating from 1863, which has been repurposed as a museum offering a glimpse of life through the decades between the 1860s and 1930s.

 Inside, you can explore restored apartments – and also interact with “residents” played by actors in costume.
-The museum brings to life the story of the immigrant experience in New York, so it’s a great way to get an idea of what life was like in the city between the 1860s and 1930s.
+The museum brings to life the story of the immigrant experience in New York and affords an insight into what everyday life was life.

 Tickets: $30 for a tour.
 There are several different tours to choose from, so check the online calendar to plan your visit.